-I’m completely in love with this shortbread recipe!
+I’m completely in love with this Whipped Christmas Shortbread recipe!
 Until I tried this recipe, I always believed that a good shortbread cookie was the result of kneading, chilling, and rolling shortbread dough before using fancy cookie cutters in hopes of getting the perfect cookie.

 Well, I’ve tried them all and some of them have been really successful, but some of them have been a complete disaster.
 We’ve all had that experience where the dough rises and spreads during the baking process and destroys our perfectly cookie-cutter cookie.

 Dear Reader, this Christmas recipe will be the last I’m posting for the 2017 Christmas season.
-Even through flu’s, colds, and pneumonia, I was able to post six holiday recipes, including this one.
+Even after having to deal with all of us having a terrible cold, I was able to post six holiday recipes, including this one.
+I’ll call that a success!
 I think that was a success even though my anxiety level was at an all-time high.
 I was so afraid that I was going to be too under the weather to prepare some of my favourite recipes for you and for the blog.
 It all worked out in the end.

 I used sprinkles and candy-coated chocolate candy, but you can certainly change it up to suit your personal tastes.
 Try adding a whole pecan, or a glace cherry.
 You can even push a whole Hershey’s Kiss into the center.
 You can drizzle them with chocolate, add some crushed candy canes, or leave them plain and simple.
 The choice is yours!

 If you’re making these a few days in advance, wait until the completely cool and place them into a food-safe container before freezing them.
 They will last for two months in the freezer.
-When you need one cookie, or a whole platter, just take them out and let them come to room temperate – about 2o minutes will do the trick.
+When you need one cookie, or a whole platter, just take them out and let them come to room temperature – about 20 minutes will do the trick.

 - 1 cup butter, softened (salted or unsalted will work fine!)